Galois symmetries of knot spaces

 where $\mathcal{A}_s^I$ is the algebra of indecomposable Feynman diagrams, that is, the quotient of the free abelian group on unitrivalent trees of degree $s$ by the antisymmetry, $IHX$ and $STU^2$ relations. \end{thma}

 We now describe in more detail the main characters of this story: the \emph{Vassiliev tower} and the \emph{Goodwillie-Weiss tower}.

-A finite-type invariant of degree $n$ is a homomorphism from $\pi_0(K)$ (viewed as a monoid with respect to concatenation) to an abelian group, whose extension\footnote{Following Vassiliev, Goussarov and Birman-Lin, the extension $\overline{\mu}$ of a knot invariant $\mu$ to singular knots $K$ having at most $k$ double points is defined inductively by the formula: $\overline{\mu}(K) = \overline{\mu}(K_+) - \overline{\mu}(K_-)$ where $K_+$ and $K_-$ denote the knots obtained from $K$ by resolving a given double point in the two possible ways.
-Some standard references are \cite{Vassiliev}, \cite{BarNatan}.} to singular knots having $n+1$ double points vanishes.
+A finite-type invariant of degree $n$ is a homomorphism from $\pi_0(K)$ (viewed as a monoid with respect to concatenation) to an abelian group, whose extension to singular knots having $n+1$ double points vanishes.
+Following Vassiliev, Goussarov and Birman-Lin, the \emph{extension} $\overline{\mu}$ of a knot invariant $\mu$ to singular knots $K$ having at most $k$ double points is defined inductively by the formula: $\overline{\mu}(K) = \overline{\mu}(K_+) - \overline{\mu}(K_-)$ where $K_+$ and $K_-$ are the knots obtained from $K$ by resolving a given double point in the two possible ways.
+Some standard references are \cite{Vassiliev}, \cite{BarNatan}.

 It is not known whether finite type invariants -- also called Vassiliev invariants -- distinguish all knots, but it is known that they abound.
 Examples include all so-called quantum invariants, and so all invariants coming from perturbative Chern-Simons theory, as well as many classically studied knot invariants.
 Two knots are declared to be $n$-equivalent if all finite type invariants of degree $\leq n$ agree on these knots; this defines an equivalence relation $\sim_n$ on $\pi_0(K)$.
 The equivalence relation $\sim_n$ is finer than $\sim_{n-1}$, and therefore we have a tower of surjections

 that we call the \emph{Vassiliev tower}.
 It turns out \cite[Theorem 3.1]{Gusarov} that the concatenation of knots endows each of the sets $\pi_0(K)/\!\!\sim_n$ with the structure of a finitely generated abelian group.
 There is moreover a surjective map